Return of cultural goods

 Second report - COM(2005) 675 final [171 KB]

 First report - COM(2000) 325 final [147 KB]

 A proposal for a new Directive

-The European Commission proposes to enable Member States to recover any cultural object identified as a “national treasure” that was unlawfully removed from their territories after 1 January 1993.
+On 30 May 2013, the European Commission adopted a proposal for a new Directive aimed at enabling Member States to recover any cultural object identified as a “national treasure” that was unlawfully removed from their territories after 1 January 1993.